Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Introduction

+Lacking a geometrical description of the spacetime, we have chosen the dynamical representation and applied it throughout the paper.
+What we would then like to understand is if (and how) a horizon emerges from the perspective of the polymer.
+We find that the casual barrier can be described in the fiducial coordinates of flat space as (approximately) a surface of constant $\;r=R_S\;$ from which pieces of string cannot escape classically.

-The most prominent feature of a BH is that it has a horizon; a classically causal barrier to the external world.
-Further, as was argued by Bekenstein \cite{Bek} and later proved by Hawking, matter can still break through this barrier but can only do so quantum mechanically.
-What we would then like to understand is if (and how) a horizon emerges from the perspective of the polymer and, if it does, how the quantum-mechanical process of the emission of Hawking radiation comes about.
-A crucial consistency check for our model is that the emission of Hawking particles should occur at both a rate and energy release that matches $T_{Haw}$.
+Further, as was argued by Bekenstein \cite{Bek} and later proved by Hawking, matter can still break through this causal barrier but can only do so quantum mechanically.
+This rasies the question of how, for our model, does the quantum-mechanical emission of Hawking radiation come about.
+A crucial consistency check for the polymer is that the emission of Hawking particles should occur at both a rate and energy release that matches $T_{Haw}$.
 We would also like to know if the emergent horizon fluctuates quantum mechanically and, if so, compare the strength of these fluctuations to that of previous works \cite{RM,RB,flucyou}.

 Another distinctive feature of BHs is that they are maximally fast scramblers of information \cite{HayPres,Suss,Suss2}.
 This leads to another important litmus test for our model: It must reproduce the minimally allowed scrambling time.
 This is basically the same as realizing the maximum possible value of the Lyapunov exponent, which also makes BHs the most chaotic of all systems \cite{MaldShenk}.
 Closely related to the idea of a BH being an ideal scrambler and maximally chaotic is that its viscosity-to-entropy ratio is minimized \cite{membrane,PSS,KSS}, thus providing another essential check.